 Archive for the ‘Musings’ Categoryby Eric on May 4, 2012 in Musings, Photo Blog with No Comments

-can i buy feldene gel over the counter One of my favorite neighborhood places, called Breakside Brewery serves great food and has really good beer.
+pop over to this site One of my favorite neighborhood places, called Breakside Brewery serves great food and has really good beer.
 That is saying a lot given that we live in Beervana.
 My wife and I have been imbibing their well crafted beers for some time.
 We have become antiquated with the owners and most of their staff.
 It is a great place.
 One of the guys who works there had grown an incredible mustache.
 This is a ‘world class’ piece of facial hair.

 I saw his incredible work of art the other day and asked if he would be interested in posing for a photo.
 Travis was happy to pose and even brought along some very nice hats the suited the his mustache.
 Here are a few images from the first shoot, that was cut short.
 He was being called upon by a new hire and had to make her feel more comfortable.

 There is a new local hangout in the Woodlawn neighborhood.
 It is called the Flamingo Lounge.
 This place is a gem!
 I am glad that I found it!
 I wanted to get in and capture the flavor before it goes electric.
 This place has the feeling of a Tom Waits song.
 It is both comfortable and gritty.
 Good things turn up in the Flamingo Lounge.
 I had the opportunity last evening to sample some of the local flavor.
 Since it is located in Portland, Oregon, Beervania to some, I sampled a couple of brews.
 One from The Widmer Brothers, a Dark Saison.
 It was delicious.
 I also had a Terminal Gravety IPA from Enterprise Oregon.

 Great tasting beers are being produced here in Oregon.
 Drinking them in The Flamingo Lounge made it all the better!

 Here is an update of photographs form the Flamingo Lounge.